aws/aws-sessionstore-dynamodb-ruby/README.md

 The above example will clear sessions older than one day or that have been stale for longer than an hour.

-### Locking Strategy

-You may want the Session Store to implement the provided pessimistic locking strategy if you are concerned about concurrency issues with session accesses.
-By default, locking is not implemented for the session store.
-You must trigger the locking strategy through the configuration of the session store.
-Pessimistic locking, in this case, means that only one read can be made on a session at once.
-While the session is being read by the process with the lock, other processes may try to obtain a lock on the same session but will be blocked.

-Locking is expensive and will drive up costs depending on how it is used.
-Without locking, one read and one write are performed per request for session data manipulation.
-If a locking strategy is implemented, as many as the total maximum wait time divided by the lock retry delay writes to the database.
-Keep these considerations in mind if you plan to enable locking.

-#### Configuration for Locking

-The following configuration options will allow you to configure the pessimistic locking strategy according to your needs:

-    options = {
-      :enable_locking => true,
-      :lock_expiry_time => 500,
-      :lock_retry_delay => 500,
-      :lock_max_wait_time => 1
-    }

 ### Error Handling

 You can pass in your own error handler for raised exceptions or you can allow